Hiker dies after bear knocks him into 2,600-foot ravine in Greece, witness says

 Panos Stefanou, spokesman for Greece wildlife group Arcturos, said the bear was likely defending itself.

-The hikers were heading towards the remains of a Greek warplane that crashed in the area some seven decades earlier.
+The hikers were heading toward the remains of a Greek warplane that crashed in the area some seven decades earlier.

 Stavrianidis had found the plane deep in the forest last August.
 He was leading efforts to identify a more accessible route to its location to enable more people to visit the wreckage.